SeisComP/seiscomp/doc/base/tutorials/addstation.rst

 * Add a new station to your SeisComP system for archiving
 * Configure it for processing too

-:Pre-requisites for this tutorial:
+Pre-requisites for this tutorial:

 * :ref:`tutorials_postinstall`
 * :ref:`tutorials_geofon_waveforms`
 * :ref:`tutorials_archiving`
 * An understanding of :ref:`concepts_inventory`

-:Afterwards/Results/Outcomes:
+Afterwards/Results/Outcomes:

 * For the new station data are acquired and archived in real time
 * The new station is used for automatic real-time data processing

-:Time range estimate:
+Time range estimate:

 * 40 minutes